Beli Prenatals are HSA/FSA eligible!

 The difference between men’s and women’s prenatals is in the ingredients themselves.
 The whole point of men’s prenatals is to underpin male fertility and promote healthy sperm, and that calls for key ingredients in the right amounts.
 And no, your multivitamin isn’t cutting it (and to be clear, prenatals designed for women aren't doing you any favors either, no matter what those ads say).
 Actually, most of the multivitamin blends on the market are only kind of aligned with current nutrition research as it is, and more vitamin companies than you think are putting other, less noble concerns before your health.

 That means you have two challenges.
-First, you need to find a men’s prenatal that’s specifically designed to support healthy sperm and male fertility.
+First, you need to find a men’s prenatal that’s specifically designed to support healthy sperm and men's fertility health.
 And second, you need to find a men’s prenatal that’s doing things the right way, which means using productive amounts of high-quality, bioavailable ingredients that are scientifically proven to actually do something.

-Understanding that specific ingredients matter is one thing, but knowing precisely what to look for is another.
+Understanding that specific nutrients matter is one thing, but knowing precisely what to look for is another.
 Let’s make this simple.
-An effective men’s prenatal vitamin should include the following:
+An effective men’s prenatal vitamin should include the following nutrients.

 CoQ10